-We join data on all police-involved deaths obtained from Fatal Encounters with population estimates from the American Community Survey to produce model based estimates of mortality risk by race, region, and metro type.
-We pool all reported police-involved deaths between January 1, 2013 and May 8, 2017 to produce counts of police involved deaths by race / ethnicity at the county-level.
-These criteria yield a total of 7,118 reported deaths involving police.

 Data on police-involved deaths come from Fatal Encounters, a journalist-led project that seeks to document all episodes of fatal police-civilian interactions in the United States for those dates with complete national data, January 1, 2013 through the date of access, May 8, 2017.4 The project relies on contributions of professional and volunteer researchers, compiled from media reports and public records.
 The universe of cases in Fatal Encounters is broader than similar projects, such as The Washington Post's compilation of data on police shootings, and has a greater temporal coverage than The Guardian's dataset on police-involved deaths.
 Race data are not reported for all cases in Fatal Encounters, because they are often excluded from news reports or public records.
-We use victim names and county of residence to predict victim race,26 only assigning race in cases with a 75 percent or higher posterior probability of membership, and leaving those cases with less than a 75 percent posterior probability of membership in any category unidentified.
+Bureau of Justice Statistics analysts noted that Fatal Encounters closely matched the proposed inclusion criteria for a BJS redesign of its Arrest-Related Deaths Program.24

+We reduce race/ethnicity to a three category variable: African American, white, and Latino, which is coded by Fatal Encounters contributors.
+For those cases missing data on victim race/ethnicity, we use names and county of residence to predict victim race26.
+These criteria yield a total of 7,118 reported deaths involving police over a period of 1588 days.
+To maximize the information we are able to include in county-level fatality risk estimates, we pool observations to produce counts of deaths by race/ethnicity (Black, Latino, White) for each county or county equivalent unit in the U.S. (3140 counties).
+Of the 7,118 total police-involved deaths included in the analysis, 1,716 involved Black victims, 1,138 involved Latino victims, and 3,306 involved White victims.
+Fatal Encounters identifies 79 victims who were American Indian/Alaska Native, 124 who were Asian-Pacific Islander, and 14 who were Middle Eastern.
+We are left with 741 cases that we are unable to classify the race of the victim, about 10 percent of the observations.
+These cases are included in calculations of total mortality rates, but excluded from race/ethnicity specific models.
+As such, counts and rates presented below are conservative estimates.
+All fatality rate and risk estimates presented below are normalized to deaths per 100,000 population per year.

 We rely on data from the American Community Survey 5-year 2009 - 2014 population estimates for rate denominators of population by race, ethnicity and county.25 For geographic classification, we rely on the U.S. Census Bureau's 2010 state division classification (see Appendix Table1), and use the National Center for Health Statistics' six category urban-rural county classification scheme for all US counties (see Appendix Table 2).
+We join county-level counts of police-involved deaths with these population estimates to provide exposure population offsets in regression models, urban-rural classification codes to control for county metro type, and a nine category census state division variable to model regional heterogeneity.

+Methods

-Because deaths involving police are a relatively rare event (nationally, we estimate 0.52 deaths per 100,000 population per year), and zero police deaths were recorded in more than half of US counties, we construct regression models to pool power across data to provide predictions of mortality rates by race, by metropolitan status, and by region.
-These figures provide more reliable estimates of police mortality risk by adjusting for the rarity of this event in places with small populations, smoothing extreme estimates from the observed data driven by outliers or no observed cases.
+Because deaths involving police are a relatively rare event in any given county -- zero police deaths were recorded in more than half of US counties -- we construct regression models to pool power and provide predictions of mortality rates by race (African American, Latino, white), by metropolitan status, and by region.
+These figures provide more reliable estimates of police mortality risk by adjusting for the rarity of this event in places with small populations, and smoothing extreme estimates from the observed data that are driven by outliers.